thomkell/adlatus-chatbot/README.md

 ---
 ## 🌐 WordPress embedding

-Copy paste to html code block on you website.
+Paste this snippet into a Custom HTML block on your site:
 `````
 <style>
   #chatbot-container {